william-aqn/hex-auto-patcher/README.md

 # hex-auto-patcher
-Find pattert and replace in binary file
+Find pattern and replace in binary file